scrapinghub/portia/docs/examples.rst

 Extracting a single attribute to multiple fields
 ================================================

-You can extract an element's attribute to multiple fields by creating an annotation for each field.
+Portia supports multiple annotations for the same attribute.
+You can take advantage of this to extract an attribute to multiple fields by simply creating an annotation for each field.

 Scraping multiple items from a single page
 ==========================================